jranalli/solarspatialtools/README.md

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/jranalli/solartoolbox/blob/main/LICENSE) file for full details.

 # History
-Solartoolbox began as a library of tools developed to support my own research activities on solar energy.
+SolarSpatialTools began as a library of tools developed to support my own research activities on solar energy.
+Initial publication took place under the name of `solartoolbox`.
 It was always shared publicly to encourage use by interested parties and make a small contribution to open science and promoting reproducibility in the field.
 As a result, most initial releases lacked full documentation and the structure of the library underwent some significant